valtech/aem-easy-content-upgrade/docs/developers.md

 # AEM Server Setup

-By default AEM is expected to listen on localhost on port 5702.
+By default AEM is expected to listen on localhost on port 4502.
 This setting can be overridden by adding parameters:
 * -Daem.port=5702
 * -Daem.host=localhost
 * -Daem.publish.port=5703
 * -Daem.publish.host=localhost

-You need AEM 6.3 with service pack 2 or AEM 6.4.
+You need AEM 6.5 with Servicepack 13 or AEM Cloud SDK.

 # Build and Deploy